Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: Quadrupedal Fruit Harvesting Framework Assisted with LiDAR SLAM

 \section{Quadrupedal Fruit Harvesting Framework Assisted with LiDAR SLAM}

 Our overall framework is depicted in Fig.~\ref{fig:loop}.
 The robot first navigates to an area of interest, where it uses a 3D LiDAR for mapping and self-localization, as well as an RGB-D camera to localize targets, such as fruits, through teleoperation.
 Once the targets are initially identified by the camera mounted on the Spot arm, it is deployed to obtain a better view using the Next-Best View (NBV) planning algorithm~\eqref{eq:nbv}.
 After repositioning the arm for an improved view, the visual perception module re-localizes the targets to refine their exact positions.
 Following this, the custom dual-arm system is activated, and the bimanual planning strategy~\eqref{eq:bimanual} is executed, allowing the robot to manipulate both arms simultaneously for precise and coordinated harvesting of the targets.
+The two optimization problems are solved separately using the MoveIt RRT module.
 After each execution, the robot evaluates the next task and prepares for the next target by reinitializing its joints.
 The framework alternates between localization, arm adjustment, and dexterous manipulation, combining autonomous planning with some teleoperated oversight to achieve effective target harvesting.